Golden Bay, aptly named and oh, so inviting

 Location: From Nelson about 90 minutes (107 km/66m) via notorious Tākaka Hill (link) and the hill’s 257 corners and hairpin turns.

 1) Pohara – Love at First Sight

 From Tākaka, a much more likely tourist stop, the road zigzags to Pohara.
-Able Tasman Drive, sandwiched between the sea and cliffs, ends at Wainui Bay, where you pick up a rough track to access Able Tasman Park/Totaranui.
+Abel Tasman Drive, sandwiched between the sea and cliffs, ends at Wainui Bay, where you pick up a rough track to access Abel Tasman Park/Totaranui.

 Port Tarakohe Harbor and Marina